aws-samples/streaming-analytics-workshop/content/extend-flink-program/_index.md

 weight: 50
 ---

-In this chapter, you'll extend the existing Flink program with the advanced capabilities we've just discussed.

-{{% notice info %}}
-In the following steps, you are changing the source code of the Flink application.
-In case you have trouble completing the steps or get lost, you can refer to the `ProcessTaxiStream` class, which contains the final result, and continue from there.
-{{% /notice %}}
+In this chapter, you extend the existing Flink application.
+The current version is just echoing the events that are ingested into the data stream.
+However, the goal is to analyze the incoming information to provide timely insights into the current condition of the taxi fleet.
+You will extend the existing application to generate statistics about hot spots, ie, places in New York that are currently requesting a high number of taxi trip so that operators can proactively send empty taxis there.
+You will also implement logic to derive the average time it takes taxis to the airports La Guardia and JFK.